 Italy is located in the Mediterranean which is one of my best regions of the world.
 The food, sights, and people captive me.
 And of all the countries in the Mediterranean Italy is my favorite.
 Actually, scratch that, Italy isn’t my favorite country in that region but in the entire world.
-(I’m currently writing this post from a villa in Rome).
+(I’m currently writing this post from a villa while I spend my last 3 days in Rome).

 That is why I comprised this list of Italy facts.
 From the small Tuscan wineries to the sites of ancient Rome I am obsessed with every aspect of backpacking Italy.